eddrichjanzzen/eddrichjanzzen.github.io/_posts/blog/_posts/2021-07-31-spacebetween-react-native-styling.md

 tags:
   - tech
   - react
-description: "An article that describes a solution to add equal spacing betweens using React Native Styling."
+description: "An article that describes a solution to add equal spacing between views using React Native Styling."
 ---

 ##### Learn once, write anywhere.